Community support platform focused on clarity, trust, and action

 • What makes volunteering feel accessible?

-The research combined comparative review of common nonprofit website patterns with usability-based assumptions around navigation clarity, action visibility, and content scannability.
+The research combined platform pattern review with usability-based assumptions around navigation clarity, content scannability, and the placement of trust cues across the journey.

 • Users struggle when action paths are delayed